nielssorensen/OpenEmu-wiki/Next-Version.md

 - Implement import action
 - Implement import save file action, show dialog and remove autosave state so the save file is actually read from disk
 - Read firmware version
-- Check for updates on retrode.com
+- Check for updates on retrode.com, retrode abandoned = no more firmware updates?
 - Alert user of updates, show install wizard